-By knowing the locals’ experience, you can get some ideas of what to do during and after a huge earthquake and how cities can bounce back from their devastation.
+By learning about the locals' experience, you can get some ideas of what to do during and after a massive earthquake and how cities can bounce back from their devastation.

 Try Velocity Karts' Outrageous Rides

-Located along Pages Rd., Velocity Karts offers an exhilarating experience for a group searching for a unique adventure.
+Located along Pages Road, Velocity Karts offers an exhilarating experience for a group searching for a unique adventure.

 How unique is it?

-Velocity Kartsoffersr has three types of activities: Bloo Karting, Drift Karting, and Human Foosball, which are all perfect for your team-building events.
+Velocity Karts offers three types of activities: Bloo Karting, Drift Karting, and Human Foosball, which are all perfect for your team-building events.